Technology standards are a core part of ensuring that digital innovation is beneficial to all.

 ITU Secretary-General Houlin Zhao said: “[ITU] Standards ensure interoperability, open up global markets and spur innovation and growth.
 They are good for developed and developing countries.”

 Standards will also ensure interoperability, which means that platforms can’t exclude other businesses and consumers by making them exclusive and private.
 Interoperability encourages a system where information can be exchanged between different platforms, and this helps the platforms in turn become accessible.

 Interoperability will be a key part of the Fourth Industrial Revolution, and standards help us get ahead.

 Standards provide accessibility to those in developing countries, through allowing them control and insight into standardisation of technology.

-Getting developing countries involved in standardisation ensures two things: that experts in those countries have access to standards, and that communities have input into global standards where they may not otherwise.
+Getting developing countries involved in standardisation ensures two things: that experts in those countries have access to standards, and that communities have input into their creation.

 Standards in developed countries can also ensure that innovation can occur within the standardised limits, so that some platforms don’t actively exclude other ones.